tasket/wyng-backup/README.md

 #### monitor

-Frees disk space that is cumulatively occupied by aging LVM snapshots, thereby addressing a common resource usage issue with snapshot-based backups.
+Frees disk space that is cumulatively occupied by aging snapshots, thereby addressing a common resource usage issue with snapshot-based backups.
 After harvesting their change metadata, the older snapshots are replaced with new ones.
 Running `monitor` isn't strictly necessary, but it only takes a few seconds and is good to run on a frequent, regular basis if you have some volumes that are very active.
 Volume names may also be